JEOresearch/EyeTracker/README.md

 A test video (eye_test.mp4) is included in the root directory for testing.
 When running the script on this test video, your results should look like this - https://youtu.be/B06cUMplDHw.

+To help support this software and other open-source projects, please consider subscribing to my YouTube channel: https://www.youtube.com/@jeoresearch

 Requirements:
 - A Python environment